BonsaiDen/substrat/README.md

             // files to inject test mocks / frameworks '/test': {

-                // Path is the directory to serve
+                // The directory to serve
                 root: 'public',

                 // Replace the main application file and include additional files